 To further repel the wingless insects, you have options that are not only natural but also under about $10.

 - Salt: Make it as powdery as you can get, and sprinkle it lightly over your carpet.
 Brush it in and leave for about a day before vacuuming thoroughly.

-- Diatomaceous earth: Made of fossilized remains of algae-like creatures, it can be used on your flooring and pet bedding.
-This fine powder prevents flea larvae from maturing into adults.
+- Diatomaceous earth: Made of fossilized remains of algae-like creatures, this fine powder can be used on your flooring and pet bedding.
+It prevents flea larvae from maturing into adults.
 PETA urges you to remove animals from the area and to wear a protective mask while using diatomaceous earth, which is harmless if ingested but should not be inhaled.
 The powder should sit on the carpet for at least a few hours before removal.
 It can be found at garden, animal supply, home improvement and health food stores.

 Keeping fleas out of the yard